hubertf13/PJF_BUDGET_MANAGER/README.md

 ## 👀 About

-<p align="justify">Project was done for Functional Programming class for [Military University of Technology](https://wcy.wat.edu.pl/).
+<p align="justify">Project was done for Functional Programming class for <a href="https://wcy.wat.edu.pl/">Military University of Technology</a>.
 It is a python web application to control your own budget with the possibility of registration for multiple users.</p>

 ## 🕹️ Functionalities